nmcl/books/enterprise-middleware/case-studies/netflixoss/README.md

 Example copies (with permission) from https://github.com/kenfinnigan/ejm-samples which are examples for the book Enterprise Java Microservices (https://www.manning.com/books/enterprise-java-microservices).
 Some files edited so they will build from here without needing the rest of the original book's example code.
+Licence for this code is as per the original repository.

 Note, Java 1.8 only.